International Paper

 114. Treatment of pulp and paper mill effluent?

-The company reports that it monitors and logs the volume of effluents generated, identifies any constraints, and ensures all effluents are treated and discharged properly.
-Additionally, it states that all its mills comply with stringent federal and state regulations on effluent quality and outlines detailed procedures to mitigate the impact of effluents.
-However, this information is not externally verified.
+The company reports that it monitors and records the volume of effluents generated, identifies any constraints and ensures that all effluents are properly treated and discharged.
+It also states that all its mills comply with federal and state regulations on effluent quality and outlines detailed procedures to mitigate the impact of effluents.

 -